 Targeted and Innovative Treatments

-Beyond medical procedures, patients frequently encounter extra costs for travel, lodging, and rehabilitation.
-Physical therapy alone can cost hundreds of dollars per session, adding up to thousands over the course of recovery.
-These “hidden” expenses often compound the financial strain already placed on patients and their families.
+Medical bills are only part of the picture.
+Many patients face ongoing costs for travel to specialized cancer centers, temporary lodging, caregiving support, and rehabilitation.
+Physical or occupational therapy alone can cost hundreds of dollars per session, adding up to thousands over the course of recovery.
+These “hidden” expenses often compound the financial stress at an already overwhelming time.

 The Hidden Cost: Time